Major new funding awarded for Florey research projects in stroke, MND and digestive diseases

 “Our data from the Australian Stroke Clinical Registry illuminates important gaps in health care, including that 1 in 4 people will be readmitting to hospital after stroke with comorbidities such as anxiety and depression.
 We are taking a new approach to stroke care through this project that we hope will transform clinical care and drive innovation in registry science,” said Professor Cadilhac.

-In another project, Dr Christopher Bye and A/Prof Brad Turner will take an innovative approach to discovering potential therapies for MND in stem cell-based investigations.
+In another project, Dr Christopher Bye and Associate Professor Brad Turner will take an innovative approach to discovering potential therapies for MND in stem cell-based investigations.

 Adopting a separate approach to stem cell research, Dr Lincon Stamp, Prof John Furness and collaborators will investigate stem cell-based therapies for digestive diseases where current drug and surgical treatments are unable to provide patients with a cure or long-term relief.